-The diagnosis of NCSRWS was considered when patients presented with: 1) intestinal and extra intestinal symptoms associated with the ingestion of gluten-containing food, 2) a clear clinical response while they had a gluten-free diet, 3) relapse of symptoms with the ingestion of gluten-containing foods, 4) negative serological markers for CD (EmA IgA, anti-tTG IgA, DGP) and wheat allergy (IgE serological test) and, 5) normal duodenal biopsies.
+The diagnosis of NCSRWS was considered when patients presented with 1) intestinal and extra intestinal symptoms associated with the ingestion of gluten- containing food, 2) a clear clinical response while they were on a gluten-free diet, 3) relapse of symptoms with the ingestion of gluten-containing food, 4) negative CD serological markers (EMA IgA, anti-tTG IgA, anti IgA/IgG -DGP) 5) no evidence of wheat allergy (IgE serological test) and, 6) normal duodenal mucosa.

+All endoscopic duodenal biopsies were obtained while the patient was on a gluten containing diet.
 During upper endoscopy four tissue samples from the second portion of the duodenum were obtained; two of them were placed immediately in ice-chilled Hank buffer solution (HBSS) /5% fetal bovine serum (SFB, GIBCO).
-The others were fixed in 10% formaldehyde and subsequently embedded in paraffin wax and cut into sections 4 μm thick.
+The others were fixed in 10% formaldehyde and subsequently embedded in paraffin wax and cut into 4 μm thick slices.

-Mucosal Lymphocytes (mLs) (IELs) Isolation from Duodenal Tissue
+Isolation of Mucosal Lymphocytes (mLs) (IELs) from Duodenal Tissue

 Mucosa samples (epithelium and lamina propria) were cut with a scalpel blade and incubated in phosphate buffer 1x (PBS) / ethylenediamine tetra acetic acid (EDTA) 2mM at 34ºC for 30 min while being agitated.
 After that, samples were treated with Collagenase IV (Sigma) at 60 U/ml for 1 h at 34°C while being agitated.
-The cell suspension was then passed through a 40μm cell strainer (Cell Strainer BD Falcon), washed with 2 ml of PBS, and centrifuged at 800 g for 10 min at 25°C. The resulting pellet was homogenized in 1 ml of PBS and incubated with 1 μL of Brefeldin A (BD Golgi Plug) for 1 h at 37°C with 5% CO2.
-Live-dead assay and cellular count was realized on cellular samples (>90%) on Neubauer chamber (trypan blue) (26)
+The cell suspension was then passed through a 40 μm cell strainer (Cell Strainer BD Falcon), washed with 2 ml of PBS, and centrifuged at 800 g for 10 min at 25°C. The resulting pellet was homogenized in 1 ml of PBS and incubated with 1μL of Brefeldin A (BD Golgi Plug) for 1 h at 37°C with 5% CO2.
+Live-dead assay and cellular count from cellular samples was performed (>90%) on a Neubauer chamber (trypan blue) as previously reported.
+(26)

-Tissues placed on positively charged slides were incubated with mouse monoclonal anti-human IL-1β, IL-6, IL-8, IL-10, IL-15, IL-22, IL-23, IFN-γ, TNF-α, and with rabbit polyclonal anti-human IL-2, IL-12p40, IL-17A, IL-21, or TGF-β1 antibody (Abcam, Cambridge, MA, USA) or anti-human IL-4 antibody (Bio Legend Inc., San Diego, CA, USA) at 10 µg/mL during 30 min.
+Tissues placed on positively charged slides were incubated with mouse monoclonal anti-human IL-1, IL-6, IL-8, IL-10, IL-15, IL-22, IL-23, IFN- γ, TNF-α, and with rabbit polyclonal anti-human IL-2, IL-12p40, IL-17A, IL-21, or TGF-beta1 antibody (Abcam, Cambridge, MA, USA) or anti-human IL-4 antibody (Bio Legend Inc., San Diego, CA, USA) at 10 µg/mL during 30 min.
 Binding was detected with Universal Dako labelled streptavidin biotin reagent+peroxidase for primary antibodies from rabbit, mouse and goat (Dako, Glostrup, Denmark).
 Spleen and ganglion samples were used as a positive control.
-Negative controls were carried out with normal human serum (1:100) and with the IHC universal negative control reagent (Enzo Life Sciences, Inc., Farmingdale, NY, USA), while phosphate buffer saline-egg albumin (SIGMA-Aldrich) was use in the reactive blank.
+Negative controls were carried out with normal human serum (1:100) and with the immunohistochemistry universal negative control reagent (Enzo Life Sciences, Inc., Farmingdale, NY, USA), while phosphate buffer saline-egg albumin (SIGMA-Aldrich) was use in the reactive blank.
 Controls excluded nonspecific staining or endogenous enzymatic activities.
 We examined three different sections of each biopsy.
-Cytokine-expressing cells were reported as the percentage of positive cells in three fields (X320) taken from the epithelium and lamina propria.
-Results are expressed as the median, mean and 5th/95th percentiles (27)
+As we have done before, cytokine-expressing cells were reported as the percentage of positive cells in three fields (X320) taken from the epithelium and lamina propria (27).
+Results are expressed as the median, mean and 5th/95th percentiles.

 Peripheral Blood Mononuclear Cells (PBMCs) Isolation

-We collected a sample of venous blood to isolate PBMCs by gradient centrifugation on Ficoll-Paque (Merck-Millipore).
+Using a sample of venous blood, we isolated PBMCs by gradient centrifugation on Ficoll-Paque (Merck-Millipore).
 The bottom was resuspended in 1 mL of PBS 1x /Brefeldin A (BD GolgiPlug) and incubated at 37ºC in 5% CO2 during 1h.
-Live-dead assay (trypan blue) and cellular count was realized on cellular samples (>90%).
+Live-dead assay (trypan blue) and cellular count were performed on cellular samples (>90%).